-The rise of the Mughal Empire by the 16th century, as well as the establishment of a Portuguese trading port in Goa, gave rise to different varieties of curry.
+The rise of the Mughal Empire by the 16th century, as well as the establishment of a Portuguese trading port in Goa, gave rise to different varieties of curry , claims experts who do history writing jobs online.
 The latter, in particular, led to the introduction of chili peppers to India from the Americas.

 In turn, the concept of adding spicy sauces to boiled and cooked meats began creeping into English cuisine by the 17th century.
 Curry was further introduced to other cultures around the world due to British colonization.
 For instance, Indian workers in the British sugar industry in the Caribbean began cooking and spreading the dish in the locale.